• Home

 Expansive Boundaries

-When a child grows older, the boundaries expand as they show the ability to make right choices.
+When a child grows older, the boundaries expand as they show the ability to make the right choices.
 Since you have taught them how to recognize boundaries for themselves, they hopefully make good choices while they are away at school, with friends, or by themselves.
 The more they show self-governance, you provide greater freedom.
 When they cross the boundaries, you reduce their freedom by moving them down the V.

 Reason for the Boundaries